FooBartn/FooBartn.github.io/_posts/2017-01-12-install-ansible-on-windows-10.md

 ## Preface

-*This is meant to be used in a test/dev situation.* In most [Ansible](https://www.ansible.com/) tutorials/guides I have seen, creating a linux distro VM as your test control server is a standard part of the process for people who have a Windows workstation.
+In most [Ansible](https://www.ansible.com/) test/dev guides I have seen, creating a linux distro VM as your control server is a standard part of the process for people who have a Windows workstation.
 This doesn't have to be the case if you are running Windows 10.

 **This is not meant for production use.**

 Happy Test/Dev-ing!